 For this class, I encourage you to study with your classmates (unless I specifically state otherwise).
-However, all graded work other than Group Explanations (exams, notebook explanations, reading assignments, etc.) must clearly be your own individual work, and you should not discuss graded work other than Group Explanations with anyone who has not completed that work yet.
+However, all graded work other than Group Explanations (exams, notebook explanations, reading assignments, etc.) must clearly be your own individual work.
 If you use a source when completing work, cite the source.